Stories of impact

 Reducing and alleviating poverty

 In B.C., MCC's poverty reduction efforts encompass the Homelessness Prevention and Outreach Program, the New Foundations program in Victoria, and the Community Connections Program in Prince George.

 people at risk of homelessness assisted with housing

 showers provided through MCC partner Refresh Mobile Shower Ministry

 New Foundations (Victoria)

-participants received life skills training and one-on-one support
+participants empowered for life in Canada through workshops and one-on-one support

 workshops covered personal finances, employability skills and more

 volunteers trained to support and equip vulnerable people